Calendar

 Sat

-Contra Dance – Coriolis with Noah Grunzweig @ Gatton Hall, First Congregational Church
+Contra Dance – The Euphemists with Koren Wake @ Gatton Hall, First Congregational Church

 Contra dance is back to the regular schedule in Corvallis!
 The dance will start at 7:00 PM with a newcomer’s lesson and community meetup, helpful for all dancers.
 Following the lesson will be dancing from 7:30 PM to 10:30 PM.
 No partner necessary.
 Dance calling and role terms will be Larks & Robins.
 The cost is $12 – $20 sliding scale.